Quantum approximate optimization via learning-based adaptive optimization: Methods

 where $k$ is a Mat\'ern5/2 kernel function (Eq.~\ref{eq:matern52}) with a parameter set $\theta=\{\sigma_v, l\}$ to be optimized, and $\mathbf{K} = k(\mathbf{X}, \mathbf{X}) + \sigma_n^2\mathbf{I}$ with a white noise term $\sigma_n$ \cite{rasmussen2006}.
 In this study, the variance parameter $\sigma_v$ and isotropic lengthscales $l$ constructed by automatic relevance determination in the kernel $k$ are optimized by Adam \cite{kingma2015} implemented in GPyTorch \cite{gardner2018gpytorch}.

 where $r=\|x-x'\|_2/l$.

 The DARBO algorithm is inspired by one of the most efficient BO algorithms, trust region Bayesian optimization algorithm (TuRBO) \cite{eriksson2019scalable}, which performs global optimization by conducting BO locally to avoid exploring highly uncertain regions in the search space.
 TuRBO was developed to mainly resolve the issues of high-dimensionality and heterogeneity of the problem and has been demonstrated to obtain remarkable accuracy on a range of datasets \cite{eriksson2019scalable}.
+We have applied TuRBO to QAOA problem and identified its performance advantages.
 DARBO inherits the advantages of TuRBO with an additional abstraction of the adaptive search region; therefore, it further enhances the optimization efficiency of QAOA problems.

 \begin{itemize} \item \textit{Adaptive trust region} \end{itemize}